 The Bavarians came from behind twice to seal a dramatic victory over the resilient Ruhr outfit, who defended heroically throughout

-Unsurprisingly, it was Bayern who made the stronger start to the match, but for all of its territorial advantage, it was unable to craft an opportunity of note, spare a Bastian Schweinsteiger shot that was deflected well wide.
+Unsurprisingly, it was Bayern who made the stronger start to the match, but for all their territorial advantage, they were unable to craft an opportunity of note, spare a Bastian Schweinsteiger shot that was deflected well wide.

 Then, the unthinkable happened.
 Johannes van den Bergh got down the left, delivered a great cross to Andreas Lambertz who nodded it into the path of Bolly, and he steered the ball home with his first ever Bundesliga shot.

-It had been a frustrating afternoon for Bayern, who was uncharacteristically sloppy in possession, but it began to craft out an incredible number of chances, all of which were inexplicably squandered.
+It had been a frustrating afternoon for Bayern, who were uncharacteristically sloppy in possession, but they began to craft out an incredible number of chances, all of which were inexplicably squandered.

 David Alaba's cross somehow evaded both Schweinsteiger and Muller at the far post and was put behind for a corner, from which Mario Mandzukic headed at Fabian Giefer.